s4wave/spacewave/README.md

 Hydra is a peer-to-peer object and block store:

- - *Storage agnostic*: manage multiple local and remote storage volumes.
- - *Rapid transfers*: leverage optimized data transfer paths between volumes.
- - *Replication*: bucket policies implement data replication behaviors.
+ - **Cross platform**: support every Go platform, including the web browser.
+ - **Data Structures**: block-graph mySQL, Git, Graph DB, Files, and k/v.
- - *Encryption*: transformations can encrypt data at rest.
+ - **Encryption**: transformations can encrypt or compress data at rest.
- - *Persistent identity*: each volume has an identity independent from the host.
+ - **Persistent identity**: each volume has an identity independent from the host.
- - *Cross platform*: support every platform, including the web browser.
+ - **Rapid transfers**: leverage optimized data transfer paths between volumes.
+ - **Replication**: bucket policies implement data replication behaviors.
+ - **Storage agnostic**: manage multiple local and remote storage volumes.
- - *Modular components*: pluggable implementations for flexible configuration.
+ - **Modular components**: pluggable implementations for flexible configuration.

 The general purpose of Hydra is to build a resilient storage engine for linked DAG object / block structures, capable of communicating with arbitrary storage